-Special Day Class (SDC) Program: The East County Student Programs (ECSP) provides a full range of services designed to meet the needs of students with severe disabilities from pre-Kindergarten to age 22.
+Special Day Class (SDC) Program: The program provides a full range of services designed to meet the needs of students with severe disabilities from pre-kindergarten through age 22.
 Programs emphasize the integration of students with age-appropriate peers, placement in the least restrictive environment, a comprehensive curriculum for severely handicapped, and programs to support transition.
-Leadership and support exists to ensure the quality of all students' instructional programs as well as having facilities that are appropriate and maintained in a safe condition.
-This special education curriculum for students with severe disabilities is based on the core areas identified in the Common Core State Standards.
+Leadership and support exists to ensure the quality of all students'

+instructional programs as well as having facilities that are appropriate and maintained in a safe condition.
+The special education curriculum for students with severe disabilities is aligned with the common core state standards for the state of California.